nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## How to Use

 1. Decide on the filter parameters on resale units matching your preferences.
 There are 3 possible attributes to filter by:
     1. `location` : The area your preferred unit will be situated in.
+The app takes in location with spaces too.
+For example: 'ang mo kio' is valid.
     2. `type`: The type of unit, such as it being an executive flat or 4-room flat.
 Valid inputs here are: 'executive', '1 room' ...
 '5 room'.
     3. `lease_remaining`: Number of years left on the unit's lease.
+Of course, the maximum lease is 99.

 2. Set the filters
     1. You can filters on a set any combination of the 3 attributes listed above